 lemon blueberry scones

-These lemon blueberry scones are rather similar to British scones, they are less sweet so you can smear some jam or honey on them if you like and they are less buttery so you can slather some on it but they are not too dry so you can’t enjoy them on their own.
+These lemon blueberry scones are rather similar to British scones, they are less sweet so you can smear some jam or honey on them if you like and they are less buttery so you can slather some on it but they are not dry at all so you can’t enjoy them on their own.

 - 120 g / 1 cup almond meal